A Conceptual Model for End-to-End Causal Discovery in Knowledge Tracing

 \section{Acknowledgements}

-The authors thank the NSF (under grants 1917713, 2118706, 2202506, 2215193) for partially supporting this work.
+The authors thank Christoph Studer for insights on permutation matrices and the NSF (under grants 1917713, 2118706, 2202506, 2215193) for partially supporting this work.
 We also thank the organizers of the 2022 NeurIPS Challenge on Causal Insights for Learning Paths in Education for proposing a new and meaningful task.